How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 Error E11

-This step-by-step repair guide walks you through fixing error e11 on your Electrolux EI30EW38TS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing error E11 on your Electrolux EI30EW38TS (Wall Oven).
+With the right tools and parts, most homeowners can tackle this repair in about 1–2 hours, saving themselves from a potentially expensive service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.